luca-penasa/cyclopy/README.md

-cyclopy
+CYCLOPY
 =======

-cyclostratigraphic analysis helper classes and methods in pure python
+Time-series analysis for cyclostratigraphy ported to python